Sparse approximation of triangular transports. Part I: the finite dimensional case: Proofs of Sec.

-Item \ref{item:fk:hol} of the following lemma states that $f_k$ is a probability density as a function of its last variable $x_k$, with the same domain of analyticity as $f$ (in the first $k$ variables).
-Items \ref{item:fk:eps} and \ref{item:fk:1-fk} are statements about how much $f_k$ varies in its variables: \ref{item:fk:eps} is mainly a technical requirement used in later proofs and \ref{item:fk:1-fk} will be relevant for large values of $\delta_k>0$.
-It states that the maximum deviation of (the probability density w.r.t.\ $x_k$) $f_k$ from $1$ is indirect proportional to $\delta_k$, i.e., is small for large $\delta_k$.
+Item \ref{item:fk:hol} of the following lemma states that $x_k\mapsto f_k(\bsx_{[k]})$ is a probability density on $[-1,1]$, {and $\bsx_{[k]}\mapsto f_k(\bsx_{[k]})$ has the same domain of analyticity as $\bsx_{[k]}\mapsto f(\bsx)$.} Items \ref{item:fk:eps} and \ref{item:fk:1-fk} are statements about how much $f_k$ varies in its variables: \ref{item:fk:eps} is mainly a technical requirement used in later proofs and \ref{item:fk:1-fk} will be relevant for large values of $\delta_k>0$.
+It states that the maximum deviation of the probability density $x_k\mapsto f_k(\bsx_{[k]})$ from the constant $1$ function is indirect proportional to $\delta_k$, i.e., is small for large $\delta_k$.

-\begin{lemma} Let $f$ satisfy Assumption \ref{ass:fpi}, and let $(f_k)_{k=1}^d$ be as in \eqref{eq:fk}.
-Then for every $k\in\{1,\dots,d\}$ \begin{enumerate} \item $f_k\in C^1(\cB_{\bsdelta_{[k]}}([-1,1]);\C)$, $f_k:[-1,1]^k\to\R_+$ and $\int_{-1}^{1} f_k(\bsx,t)\mu(\dd t)=1$ if $\bsx\in [-1,1]^{k-1}$, \item with $\tilde M\dfn \frac{M}{2L}$ and $\tilde L\dfn \frac{2L}{M}$ it holds
+\begin{lemma} Let $f:[-1,1]^d\to\R_+$ satisfy Assumption \ref{ass:fpi}, and let $f_k:[-1,1]^k\to\R_+$ be as in \eqref{eq:fk}.
+Then for every $k\in\{1,\dots,d\}$ \begin{enumerate} \item $f_k\in C^1(\cB_{\bsdelta_{[k]}}([-1,1]);\C)$, $f_k:[-1,1]^k\to\R_+$ and $\int_{-1}^{1} f_k(\bsx,t)\dd\mu( t)=1$ if $\bsx\in [-1,1]^{k-1}$, \item with $\tilde M\dfn \frac{M}{2L}$ and $\tilde L\dfn \frac{2L}{M}$ it holds

 and

 \item if $k\ge 2$

 where $C_1(M,L)\dfn \frac{\tilde M^2}{4\tilde M+8\tilde L}$, \item if $k\ge 2$, for any $\gamma\in (0,\frac{\delta_k}{2}]$